 Reduced Oxygen Levels

-The air pressure is lower on a plane, which means there is less oxygen available to fuel your body, including the brain.
+The air pressure is lower on a plane, which means less oxygen is available to fuel your body, including the brain.
 During stroke recovery, oxygen is critical for recovery (see: oxygen therapy for stroke), so it’s best to avoid sitting in an environment with less oxygen for prolonged periods of time.

 Although reduced oxygen levels while flying are unlikely to pose a risk for survivors of stroke, this can be an issue for those with comorbidities such as breathing difficulties or a heart condition.
 Again, it is best to speak with your doctor to determine if flying is a safe option for you.